JetBrains/Qodana/topics/php.md

 ## Before you start
 {id="php-before-you-start"}

+<link-summary>Learn the steps that you should take before running %product%.</link-summary>

 ### Install project dependencies

+<link-summary>Learn how you can install project dependencies before running %product%.</link-summary>

 In case a project has external dependencies, you can set them up using the `bootstrap` key in the [`qodana.yaml`](configuration-reference.md) file.
 For example, if your project dependencies are specified by the `composer.json` file in your project root, add the following